veertuinc/anka-docs/_partials/Anka Secure/overview.md

 ---
-title: "Overview"
-linkTitle: "Overview"
-weight: 2
-date: 2019-12-12
-description: >
-  Anka Secure solution is built on top of Anka macOS virtualization engine with features to create secure VMs and manage and distribute to the users.
 ---
 ## What is Anka Secure?
 Anka Secure solution is built on top of Anka macOS virtualization engine with features to create secure VMs and manage and distribute to the users.
 Anka VMs by default are intended to provide reproducible, stable, controllable, shareable environment for different tasks: build, test, debug etc.